binxs/swenuc/index.md

 ### About

-Data is collected from publicly available sources at home pages for respective producer.
+Data is scraped from the publicly available sites of the producers (Vattenfall, OKG).

 (C) 2021 Gennady Loskutov